LucenZhao/graphics_project3/README.md

 * [ ] Add some new types of geometry to the ray tracer.
 Consider implementing torii or general quadrics.
 Many other objects are possible here.

-    - [ ] Add support for height-fields.
+    - [x]  (Fengyee) Add support for height-fields.
 Click here for a discussion on what they are and how they can be generated.

         + [ ] for first, for each additional
             Implement distribution ray tracing to produce one or more or the following effects: depth of field, soft shadows, motion blur, or glossy reflection (See Watt 10.6, Glassner, chapter 5, or Foley, et al., 16.12.4).